+In theory, anyway.
 In practice, it comes down to whether you're going to see a return on your investment – not just in terms of money spent, but time saved and clients satisfied.
 This applies to the lone artist working from home, the larger creative agency, and everyone in between.

 Print technology, with its countless options and confusing jargon, is a taxing field to master, but it's an important one.
 Having a printer that runs out accurate test proofs is by far the best way to ensure there are no nasty surprises when a job comes off the press.